enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Content plan Sustain focus.md

 		### 10. write down your thoughts and plans Does it even work?
 		## 3. Listen to background sounds
 		### Tip #6 – Listen to your internal clock
-1. **- Idea: How tot sleep at the exact same times always?
+1. **- Idea: How to sleep at the exact same times always?
 So that you'll focus more**
+	1. How do you keep a consistent sleep schedule?
 2. If you  can't stop using social media when you work, these 10 tips will help you.
 3. What happens when you stop managing your time but also manage your attention?
 4. Story of how I studied 8hours+/day for a month (what it takes)